 -- and --

-(2) if that type of "isometric" view is altered, to make it even more accurate -- this is done, in so-called "perspective" drawings, by selecting "distant perspective" points on the horizon, far to the left and right of the central part of the drawing, and then forcing any and all horizontal lines in the drawing to point toward those distant horizon points -- then that fourth view could no longer be called an "isometric" drawing (at least, not accurately).
-It would need to be called, instead, a "perspective drawing" . . . which then becomes a non-unique and potentially misleading name for THAT drawing, since EVERY view is a "perspective view" from SOME perspective.
+(2) if that type of "isometric" view is altered, to make it even more accurate -- this is done, in so-called "perspective" drawings, by selecting "distant perspective" points on the horizon, far to the left and far to the right of a vertical "center line" in the drawing, and then forcing any and all horizontal lines in the drawing to point toward those distant horizon points -- then that fourth view could no longer be called an "isometric" drawing (at least, not accurately).
+It would need to be called, instead, a "perspective drawing" . . . which then becomes another non-unique and potentially misleading name for THAT drawing, since EVERY view is a "perspective view" from SOME perspective.

 To fill that gap -- and to establish a larger point I want to make --